-In the second part of this ethnographic insight on El Clasico, the biggest match in Spanish football, PDP Lead Researcher continues with his observations from his experience at Camp Nou...
+In the second part of this ethnographic insight on El Clasico, the biggest match in world football, PDP Lead Researcher James Vaughan continues with his observations from his experience watching a masterpiece inside Camp Nou...

-I find my seat and sit in a daydream until whistling begins and boos breaks out: the white of Real Madrid is unmistakable as players emerge from the belly of Camp Nou.
-It’s only the warm up (see Figure 12) but the whistles howl.
-Ferocious whistling is commonplace at Camp Nou, especially at the beginning of European Champions League (CL) matches.
-Unlike the current whistles – directed at the opposition – the piercing noise at CL games is in protest of UEFA.
+I find my seat and sit in a daydream until whistling begins and boos breaks out; the white of Real Madrid is unmistakable as players emerge from the belly of Camp Nou.
+It’s only the warm up (see below) but the whistles howl.
+Ferocious whistling is commonplace at Camp Nou, especially at the beginning of European Champions League matches.
+Unlike the current whistles – directed at the opposition – the piercing noise at Champions League games is in protest of UEFA.

 Start your PDP Membership now and get unlimited access plus you will get exclusive members-only features: